2014 – 2017 PROJECTS

-Dr. Jose Ricardo Suarez is conducting a pilot clinical trial entitled “Nuts and Olestra for Persistent Organic Pollutant Reduction (NO POPs)”.
-The objective of this study is to conduct a preliminary estimate of whether diets that include nuts or olestra can enhance the excretion of persistent organic pollutants (i.e. organochlorine pesticides, PCBs and PBDEs) among older adults in San Diego, CA. Currently, there is not an established treatment to enhance the excretion of these chemicals which are commonly found in the general US population and are strongly associated with type-2 diabetes.
+Dr. Jose Ricardo Suarez conducted a pilot clinical trial entitled “Nuts and Olestra for Persistent Organic Pollutant Reduction (NO POPs)”.
+The objective of this study was to conduct a preliminary estimate of whether diets that include nuts or olestra can enhance the excretion of persistent organic pollutants (i.e. organochlorine pesticides, PCBs and PBDEs) among older adults in San Diego, CA. Currently, there is not an established treatment to enhance the excretion of these chemicals which are commonly found in the general US population and are strongly associated with type-2 diabetes.

 Assistant Professor Sara Wylie from Northeastern University started the “Developing, Validating and Distributing a Low-Cost Tool for Community Mapping of Hydrogen Sulfide with Photographic Paper Study.”
 Professor Wylie designed, developed, and validated a low cost way for communities to map their exposure to hydrogen sulfide from oil and gas production.
 Professor Wylie assessed whether visual data is more readily interpretable for communities, policy makers, and other non-experts.